roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Create a managed Kubernetes cluster for confidential computing.md

 9. Click **Create Cluster** to deploy the cluster.

-    You can also view detailed information about how the cluster is created in the log data.
+    You can also view detailed information about how the cluster is created in the log.

     **Note:** It requires about 10 minutes to create a managed Kubernetes cluster that consists of multiple nodes.